Two women ‘fight’ over MAGA hat on British Airways flight - both get kicked off

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-Two women were removed from a British Airways flight at the Heathrow airport reportedly for quarrelling about a “Make America Great Again” hat.
+Two women were removed from a British Airways flight at Heathrow for reportedly fighting over a Donald Trump ‘Make America Great Again’ (Maga) hat.

-The altercation began as the women, aged 40 and 60, prepared to board a flight to Austin, Texas, on Saturday.
+The incident began when the women, aged 40 and 60, prepared to board a flight to Austin, Texas, on Saturday (26 October).

 Flight BA191 was scheduled to depart at 12.10pm, but eventually took off at 2.11pm without the two women on board.